Scarlett Family Foundation

 Overview

 With total assets of $240.3 million (2024), the Foundation has awarded over $27 million in college scholarships to more than 1,000 students since its founding.
-The Foundation has also awarded 475+ grants to local organizations, with 99 grant recipients to date.
+The Foundation has also awarded 475+ grants to local organisations, with 99 grant recipients to date.
 The Foundation's mission is: "We advocate, invest, and work to ensure that all students in Middle Tennessee have access to a high-quality education."

 Funding Priorities

-Scholarship Program (Primary Focus)
+Scholarship Programme (Primary Focus)

 - Business, Education, and STEM Scholarships: $2,500 - $30,000 per academic year